Alex-Windle/react-orderman-client-Alex-Windle/docs/m2_instructions.md

 1. Make sure the [API](https://github.com/TalkRise/React_OrderMan_API) is running.

+2. For the API docs, check [here](https://react-orderman-api.herokuapp.com/docs).

-2. Make sure you are using the right version of Node and npm (we use nvm for node version management)
+3. Make sure you are using the right version of Node and npm (we use nvm for node version management)

 ```bash
 nvm use
 ```

-2. Install dependencies and start the developent server
+4. Install dependencies and start the developent server for this repo

 ```bash
 yarn